joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 ```

 {: tsCauses}
-When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, it is possible that Node.js smart contracts instantiation can fail if the default timeout is too short.
+When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, it is possible that Node.js smart contract instantiation can fail if the default timeout is too short.

 {: tsResolve}
 Customers should wait for five minutes after the failure occurs and then retry the instantiation again.
-It will then work successfully on the second attempt.
+It will then work successfully on the subsequent attempt.